janblim/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   - 5 STANDING
   - 6 LAYING

-- activity
-	Contains the names of activities.
+- activity: Contains the names of activities.

 - The following are the variables included in the tidy data.
 Each variable is a summary of the means of all measurement means and standard deviations for each subject X activity combination.